 On tap, Save button in the normal view commits your edits and closes the form, bringing you back to wherever you were before editing the card.
 Save in Description also commits your edits (to all fields, not only Description) but the form is not closed – this is useful if you are taking notes and you want to save them and stay here.

-When no data in the form was modified, Save buttons are hidden.
+When no data in the form was modified, Save buttons are hidden (and normal view’s Back button’s icon is different).
 Use this to verify that you have not accidentally changed a field before starting the edits.

 Kanbani goes all out to reduce risks of losing your data.
 Backup and sync is one thing; another is automatic background saving of forms that you have neither cancelled nor submitted explicitly.

 Suppose the app has crashed or your device’s battery has run out while you were editing a card in background.
 Next time you start Kanbani, you will see an alert on the bottom that will bring the form back.
 You can also check and recover multiple forms from Settings.

 Now suppose you were in the middle of writing a Description when a critical thought pops up in your head.
 If you don’t want to save the form yet but you have to jot down a new card right this instant, simply tap Defer and come back to editing any time later.

 Kanbani keeps an unsaved form forever unless its parent board or list is deleted.